For release: February 14, 2001

 Contact: Marilyn Wimp, (215) 574-4197

-Robert J. Vanderslice, president and chief operating officer of Pennsville National Bank in Pennsville, N.J., has been elected to the Federal Reserve Bank of Philadelphia's board of directors.
-He was elected to serve a three-year term beginning 2001 along with Ronald Naples, chairman and chief executive officer of Quaker Chemical Corp.; and Doris Damm, president and chief executive officer of ACCU Staffing Services.
+Ronald Naples, chairman and chief executive officer of Quaker Chemical Corp., Conshohocken, Pa., has been elected to the board of directors of the Federal Reserve Bank of Philadelphia.
+He was elected to serve a three-year term beginning 2001 along with Doris Damm, president and chief executive officer of ACCU Staffing Services; and Robert J. Vanderslice, president and chief operating officer of Pennsville National Bank.

 The Bank's directors provide Federal Reserve officials with grass roots information on business, agricultural, and financial conditions.
 They also set the discount rates Reserve Banks charge on loans to depository institutions (subject to approval by the Board of Governors).
 Additionally, directors have administrative responsibilities for overseeing management of the Bank's operations and assuring that the affairs of the Bank are administered fairly and impartially.

 The Federal Reserve Bank of Philadelphia serves depository institutions in eastern Pennsylvania, southern New Jersey and Delaware by supplying cash to these banks and thrifts, supervising them, collecting and processing about 4.6 million checks daily, wiring money and securities nationwide, as well as participating in the broader objective of setting monetary policy.